yuschick/horologist/README.md

 ## ToDo
-- [ ] Create a more simplistic (design) demo to showcase the library and its components
 - [ ] Create a TickTock site to host proper documentation and demos
 - [ ] Allow passing an ID into the master Watch class in case multiple watches are on one page
 - [ ] Provide perpetual calendar support